elementor/elementor-developers-docs/src/controls/conditional-display.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-In some cases you need to diaply controls based on user selection in a dependent control.
-For example, if a switcher control is turrned on then display few more controls.
-The controls mechnism in the editor has a special conditional display functionality.
-Let's see how to use it up.
+In some cases, you may need to display controls based on a user’s selection in a dependent control.
+For example, turning a switcher control on may trigger the display of other controls.
+The controls mechanism in the editor has a special conditional display functionality.
+Let's see how it is used.

 ## Condition Argument